Mental Disorders: Major Types, Symptoms & Proven Treatments

-Categories of Mental Disorders
+Categories of Mental Health Conditions

-• Bipolar disorder: Extreme fluctuations in mood – sometimes extreme happiness (mania) and sometimes extreme sadness (depression).
+• Bipolar disorder: Extreme fluctuations in mood—sometimes extreme happiness (mania) and sometimes extreme sadness (depression).

 2. Anxiety Disorders